atelictsd/Atelic-TSD/content/issues/2024-10-21-primary-internet-connection-outage.md

   - 180E
 severity: disrupted
 ---
 *Issue Resolved | 10/21 10:33am Central* - The Technology Services Department reports that the issue is now resolved.
 The Atelic Technology Services Department appreciates your patience and understanding while working through this service outage.
 If the issue is still occurring, please contact the Technology Services Department.
-After completing our final investigation, the Vintage Fiber internet connection experienced a service disruption with a total outage of three minutes.
+After completing our final investigation, the Comcast Business internet connection experienced a modem update causing the modem to restart with a total outage of two minutes.
 We have confirmed that connectivity has been restored on our FortiGate management dashboards.

 *Issue Resolved, Department Monitoring | 10/19 04:26am Central* - Prior to starting our investigation, the FortiGate appliance at 180E reports that the Vintage Fiber internet connection has been restored at this time.
 We are sorry for any inconvenience this may have cause you.
 The Technology Services Department will investigate this report shortly and will update this incident post once we have more information.